achempion/smser/README.md

 # Smser

-This gem will help your use several SMS providers via the same interface
+This gem will help you use several SMS providers via the same interface

 ## Installation